kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 ```
 - Before a thread can execute the code contained within the synchronized statement, it must first acquire the intrinsic lock associated with the specific object
 - Then when the thread is done, it will release its hold on that lock.
+- For example, below both threads will acquire the same intrinsic locks assocaited witht the shopper class before and after they increment the garlicCount.
 ```
 public class Shopper extends Thread {
 	static int garlicCount = 0;